-- Stir in the tomatoes and water.
+- Stir in the tomatoes, water and salt.
 Cover, bring to a boil, then reduce heat to simmer and cook for 20 minutes.
 Remove from heat to allow to cool while the chicken cooks.

 - Heat oven to broil, with rack 4-5 inches below the broiler coils.
 Cover a baking sheet with foil and a wire rack to prevent sticking.

-- Place the chicken on the chick on the rack, ensuring no crowding.
+- Place the chicken on the the rack, ensuring no crowding.

 - Broil the chicken for 7 minutes per side, until charred and cooked fully through. (see Figure 1)

 - Return the curry sauce to a boil and add the cooked chicken and fenugreek leaves.

 - Reduce heat to simmer and cook, covered, for an additional 10 minutes.